 Cost of ownership – This is represented as a cost per page.
 Most vendors (manufacturers) will quote a price, which will enable you to compare models.

 Cost of ink – the cost of ink and toner will be most likely be more than the cost of buying the printer so it is key to making a wise decision.
 A cheap one is most likely to have the most expensive ink.
+Ink Jet printers with ink tanks have changed the equation with reasonably priced ink bottles that can refill an ink tank.
+The counter to this is the ink tank style printers are more expensive upfront to purchase.

 Quality of printing – An indication of quality is a measurement called DPI or Dots per Inch.
 This allows documents to be printed with a very fine resolution.

-Speed – If all you print is 1 to 2 page documents speed is not really a concern.
+Speed – If all you print is 1 to 2-page documents speed is not really a concern.
 If you print large documents then speed is important and you should probably consider a laser printer.
 Note that speed does depend on the type of document you print with a text document being faster than a full-page colour picture.

 How much you print – each printer will have a monthly duty cycle which refers to how many pages a month a printer is designed to print.
 This is not speed but a measure of how long the printer will last based on the volume it prints a month.